Finding the Right Place to Write From

 Isabel Fargo Cole grew up in New York City and studied at the University of Chicago, but she has lived in Berlin as a writer and translator since 1995.
 In 2013 she received a PEN/Heim Translation Fund Award to translate Franz Fühmann’s At the Burning Abyss for Seagull Books, and in 2014 her translation of Fühmann’s The Jew Car was shortlisted for the Oxford-Weidenfeld Translation Prize.
 More recently, she has published several translations of the works of Wolfgang Hilbig, and she won this year’s Wolff Translator’s Prize from the Goethe Institut for her translation of Hilbig’s Old Rendering Plant, published by Two Lines Press.

-Her latest Hilbig translation is The Tidings of the Trees.
+Cole’s latest Hilbig translation is The Tidings of the Trees.
 Reviewing the book for Splice, Joseph Schreiber praised it as “a tale rich with fantastic imagery that openly explores the ability of fiction to preserve the past, mediate the present, and offer hope for the future.”
 Concurrent with the publication of Trees, Isabel Fargo Cole generously gave her time to correspond with Joseph via email and offer her take on working with Hilbig’s words.
-Isabel and Joseph will continue their conversation at the Goethe Institut in San Francisco, at a special event on July 24.
-Full details can be found here.

 The Tidings of the Trees, newly released from Two Line Press, is your fourth published Wolfgang Hilbig translation.
 Would you mind taking a moment to frame this novella within his body of work?
 When was it released and where does it fit?